nowaalex/af-utils/conventions.md

 CI uses the explicit Nx commands so the task graph is visible in logs.
 Use `pnpm nx graph` to inspect relationships and
 `pnpm nx affected -t build test typecheck` for an affected-only local check.
 Repository CI intentionally runs the complete gates.
+Hosted workflows set `NX_PARALLEL` to a percentage so Nx derives concurrency from the runner's available processors instead of a checked-in machine-specific count.

 The pre-push hook runs the cacheable `workspace:verify:prepush` graph.
 The hosted Quality workflow adds minimum-version compatibility, browser integration, generated website, link, and Lighthouse checks.
 Its browser jobs run Chromium, Firefox, and WebKit in parallel while the required `quality / Quality` status remains the aggregate result.
+CI runs Quality for pull requests and protected `main` updates, so a trusted `main` run can seed the shared Nx Cloud cache.

+`nx.json` owns the non-secret Nx Cloud workspace identity.
+The `nx-cloud-read-only` GitHub environment supplies pull-request cache access from its `NX_READONLY` secret, while `nx-cloud-protected` supplies `NX_RW` only to protected `main` jobs.
+Workflows choose the matching secret explicitly instead of falling back across scopes.
+Developers authenticate with their own Nx Cloud login; never add a CI access token to `nx.json` or another tracked file.

 `site.config.json` owns the production website origin.
 Published package metadata and documentation must contain literal URLs, so the site-origin sync